-We intend to develop CRISPR/Cas9-based therapeutics both independently and in collaboration with current and potential future corporate partners.
 We view strategic partnerships as a core component of our strategy, allowing us to access capabilities and resources in support of our therapeutic programs.
 We maintain broad strategic partnerships to develop gene editing-based therapeutics in specific disease areas.

 Vertex